upessocs/DevOpsLabFSAI-B1H/500107002/Rishitt_Gupta_DevOps_Lab_2.md

 # DevOps Lab 2
 # Installing WSL (Windows Subsystem for Linux)

 WSL allows you to run Linux on Windows without a virtual machine.
-Below is a step-by-step guide to installing WSL on Windows.
-## Name: Rishitt Gupta
-**SAP ID:** 500107002
-**Enrollment Number:** R2142220352
-**Batch:** Full Stack AI B1 Hons

----
 ## **1. Install WSL**
 Run in **PowerShell (Admin)**:
 ```sh